nhunt3/scheduling-app-redux/README.md

 This app persists data to mongo.

-Tech used: react, redux, node.js, mongodb
+Tech used: React, Redux, Node.js, mongoDB

 To get this to run, do the following:
 1. open terminal